Prerequisite Infrastructure

 • Delegation is required to allow Azure Container Instances to use the subnet.

-• Ensure that the subnet is properly configured and does not conflict with other network configurations.
+• Ensure the subnet is properly configured and does not conflict with other network configurations.

 6. Create a Public IP Address